pkiscape/ultimatecsr/README.md

-# ulltimatecsrtool
+# Ultimate CSR Tool
-The Ultimate CSR tool is a CLI tool that allows you to create a CSR.
-It offers many different subject and v3 extension options
+The Ultimate CSR tool is a CLI tool that allows you to define many subjects and v3 extensions for your CSR